jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 In the example application:
   - The application wants the "Rate Provider" for obtaining rates, in order to calculate prices of parking permits.
 So there will be a driven port named ___"for obtaining rates"___.
 The application will just say to the driven port: "Hey you!
 Gimme the rate of name ...", but it doesn't care if it comes from a file, or from another application, or from whatever device else.
   - The application wants the "Permit Storage" for storing the parking permits that car drivers request, and for querying them when parking inspectors want to check a car.
 So there will be a driven port named ___"for storing permits"___.
-  - The application wants the "Payment System" for letting car drivers paying.
+  - The application wants the "Payment System" for letting car drivers pay.
 So there will be a driven port named "___for paying___".

 Maybe at this early stage of development, you still don’t know all driven actors needed by the application.
 But don’t worry about it, they will appear when you implement the business logic.
 You will realize that the application has to deal with some technologic device, or it has to use a functionality which is not under its responsability.
 In such a case you will have to abstract the purpose of the communication, and create a driven port for it, which should be named according to the "for doing something" pattern.